nanw1103/parallel-processing-patterns/README.md

 An engineer makes designs according to experiences, and an architect makes designs according to methodologies.

 ### 1. Isolation At The Top
 Identify unrelated operations at the highest level, isolate and process them in parallel.
 Isolation at the highest level solves the core problem in parallel processing and avoids contention.
-If a design is sequential architecturally, there will be little margin to enhance at the micro-level.
+If a design is architecturally sequential, there will be little margin to enhance at the micro-level.

 ### 2. Favor Batch Operations
 Software engineering is similar to making a castle with building blocks.
 The feature of your building blocks impacts how you build a castle.
 Therefore, understand the building blocks and choose the proper ones will be beneficial.
 In most cases, as building blocks provided by the layers you depend on, batch operations are designed for optimization and will outperform single-resource operations if appropriately used.